How to Coach Your Employees in Customer Service

 Coaching is much more involved.
 Employees do not just learn information; they are monitored over time and given feedback on how they can improve.
-For instance, a new customer service representative can be monitored throughout his initial work period and offered one-on-one feedback on improvements.
-Over time, this will help the employee gradually improve until he can handle the task without regular monitoring.
+For instance, a new customer service representative can be monitored throughout their initial work period and offered one-on-one feedback on improvements.
+Over time, this will help the employee gradually improve until they can handle the task without regular monitoring.

 Customer Service Essentials

 Good customer service mostly involves interacting effectively with others.
 The others, in this case, are your business's valued customers, clients and vendors.
 Customer service training usually emphasizes the importance of fully listening to the other person, as well as exhibiting traits such as empathy.
 But putting those skills to use in a way that doesn't come across as forced takes practice.

 Coaching can begin in one of two ways.
 Employees are first put through a training session where they learn the basics, then they either observe or are observed.
 Those observations will lead to an intensive coaching program that points out strengths and weaknesses.
 With either approach, it is important the employees get guidance from experienced professionals who can not only impart the right skills but also motivate and guide employees toward making improvements.